 There are sometimes days like this when momma duties have left me exhausted physically, emotionally, and spiritually by the end of it, but I know I’ll get up tomorrow and keep going.
 Because I’m a mom.

-See I made a prior commitment to God that I would train and disciple them.
-That takes prior forethought.
+See I made a prior commitment to God that I would train and disciple my kids them.
+That takes forethought.
 So my plans—even those of writing in this online space—get pushed aside sometimes.
 It happens despite taking time to determine our schedules and following them.